PriyankaKhire/ProgrammingPracticePython/Polling SSE and Web Sockets/README.md

       <li>If the server doesn’t have any new data and the long polling request times out, then the client has to make another request.</li>
     </ol>
     <p>The server has to handle the case where it gets new information to send, but the client hasn’t sent a new request yet.</p>
+    <p>The HTTP long polling mechanism can be applied to either persistent or non-persistent HTTP connections.
+The use of persistent HTTP connections will avoid the additional overhead of establishing a new TCP/IP connection [TCP] for every long poll request.</p>
     <img src="img/LongPolling.png">

 <h1>Server Sent Events (SSE)</h1>